-Venturing back into the topic of furniture in the Georgian house, today my post is all about mirrors.
+Venturing back to the topic of furniture in the Georgian house, today my post is all about mirrors.

 A Brief History of Mirrors:

-• Romans used metal-backed glass to make mirrors, but the glass-blowing process was crude, and the quality was poor.
+- Romans used metal-backed glass to make mirrors, but the glass-blowing process was crude and led to poor quality mirrors.

-• During the Middle Ages and Renaissance, glass-blowing techniques improved which allowed larger and better quality glass to be produced, and mirrors were backed with metals such as gold, bronze and tin.
+- During the Middle Ages and Renaissance, glass-blowing techniques improved which allowed larger and better quality glass to be produced.
+Mirrors were now backed with metals such as gold, bronze and tin.

-• Mirrors were usually custom-made, which made them very expensive, and only affordable to the very wealthy.
+- Mirrors were usually custom-made, which made them very expensive, and only affordable for the very wealthy.

 Georgian Mirrors

 The style of Georgian and Regency mirrors was influenced by neo-classicism.
-Designers like Robert Adam and Thomas Hepplewhite opted for simple and elegant lines in their creations, which usually incorporated symmetrical ornamentation and neo-classical motifs, such as laurel garlands and simple scrollwork.
+Designers like Robert Adam and Thomas Hepplewhite opted for simple and elegant lines in their creations.
+They incorporated symmetrical ornamentation and neo-classical motifs, such as laurel garlands and simple scrollwork.
 Mahogany was the typical choice of wood because it was very durable.

 As with many decorative pieces of the period, gilding also was a popular feature.
 Designs often had a pediment at the top with a central motif such as a spread eagle, an animal head, or even a sea shell.
 Pediments topped with vase motifs were also popular, as were metallic and marquetry inlays.